NavinBondade/Deep-Learning-Based-Clothing-Detection-and-Online-Wardrobe-Management-System/dailylog.md

 Date: 18 July 2021 <br>
 Time Spent: 70 min <br>
 Work Spent: Label and draw bouding box to create dataset for yolov5.
-Also spend time on investigating dataset for sesame network.<br>
+Also spend time on investigating dataset for sesame network.
+Find difficulties and error in dataset. <br>